 -baking soda (aluminum free)

--essential oils for scent (I used lavender, peppermint, white fir, lemon and tea tree.
+-essential oils for scent (I used lavender, peppermint, fir needle, lemon and tea tree.

 -glass or plastic containers (different sizes available here)